Office working

 4. Explore alternative planning tools

-Options such as family investment companies, employee ownership trusts, or life insurance can help mitigate future tax liabilities.
+Consider options such as family investment companies, employee ownership trusts, or life insurance which can help you plan for future tax liabilities.

 5. Seek specialist advice